eastend-street/from-east-end/src/pages/shinjuku-sightseeing-plan/index.md

 ---
-title: 【WIP】Cheap tourism plan in Shinjuku, Tokyo introduced by local
+title: 【WIP】The Best Plan for Tourists in Shinjuku, Tokyo to Save Money by a local
 date: "2018-11-01"
 ---

 ![Shinjuku landscape](./shinjuku-landscape.jpg)

 Recently, I read lonely planet Tokyo.
-There are many good information and introduced famous sightseeing spot.
+There are lots of good information about famous sightseeing spots in the city.
 It's a really useful book.
-But I had a question about restaurants.
-Because I've never been there despite being a local people.
+But I had a question about restaurants because I'm not familiar with them despite being a local.
  Also, I was walking downtown, foreigners asked me about the way.
-They wanted to go some restaurant, but I didn't know there.
+They wanted to go to some restaurant, but I didn't know where that restaurant was.
+I think tourists like to go to restaurants but those restaurants are expensive.
- I think tourist go to restaurants for tourist, also expensive.
-So in this article, I gonna introduce about "Cheap" tourism plan around Shinjuku by local.
-It's good for backpacker or students.
+  So in this article, as a local, I'm going to introduce affordable tourism plan around Shinjuku.
+This plan is good for backpackers and students.

 ## About Shinjuku station